Clinic Hours :

 This is "Techno Yonsei Dermatology Clinic" located in Yuseong-gu, Daejeon.
-Reservations are not accepted for first-time visits.
-Reservations available from the second visit Yes.
-Before going to a dermatologist, I called to ask which one to go to.
-Some dermatologists said I had to come in for a consultation, but this one gave me a rough idea over the phone.
+Appointments are not available for the first visit, Appointments are available starting from the second visit.
+Yes.
+When I called for a consultation before visiting a dermatologist, some other clinics said I had to come in for an in-person consultation, but this place gave me a general idea over the phone.

 Weekdays: 9:30-18:00